Hawaii Fiscal Statistics

 Key Insights

-3. 3The state's fund balances increased by 179.5%, suggesting improved fiscal health.
+3. 3The state's fund balances decreased by 100%, suggesting financial challenges or major capital expenditures.

 Total Expenditure Trends